There hasn’t been as good a fishing season at the lake since the turn of the century.

-Oversight of fish farming companies is lacking according to ecologist Christian Gallo of the Westfjords Natural History Institute.
+Oversight of fish farming companies is lacking according to ecologist Cristian Gallo of the Westfjords Natural History Institute.

 The Icelandic Food and Veterinary Authority (MAST) has authorized a large-scale increase in fish farming in the West Fjords.